CalebChoo22/Caleb-Cybersecurity-Portfolio/Forage Cybersecurity Job Simulations/README.md

-# 🧩 Project 5: Forage Cybersecurity Job Simulations
+# Forage Cybersecurity Job Simulations

 This folder contains two job simulation projects completed on **Forage**, a virtual experience platform partnered with industry leaders.
 These projects replicate real-world cybersecurity tasks based on actual job roles at Mastercard and Telstra.